 In granting the M.D. degree, the faculty of the college endorses each student as being suitable for the practice of medicine.
-Students, where their suitability for practice is questioned due to behavioral, ethical, or other reasons, will be reviewed by the council.
-The council realizes that some behaviors may call for accommodation as a disability.
+Students, where their suitability for practice is questioned due to behavioral, ethical, or other reasons, will be reviewed by the SEPC.
+The SEPC realizes that some behaviors may call for accommodation as a disability.